Some common painkillers may boost the odds of a heart problem. Use them wisely to lessen your risk.

-The next choice is naproxen, which is available over the counter and in higher doses with a prescription.
-Other options include drugs similar to aspirin, such as salsalate (Disalcid) or choline magnesium trisalicylate (Trilisate).
+NSAID options similar to aspirin include salsalate (Disalcid) or choline magnesium trisalicylate (Trilisate).
 They're easier on the stomach than aspirin.
 But they don't quell inflammation as well, and their cardiovascular effects haven't been well studied.

 Unfortunately, some people take painkillers every day because they want to prevent discomfort.
 "That's a problem because it turns occasional use into chronic use," says Dr. Antman.
 No matter what you take, he advises, "use the safest drug at the lowest dose for the shortest period of time to control your symptoms."